inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 Or it could have been any number of other biases.

-At the gebining, we were told AI is going to cure cancer.
+**Look at AI,** at the beginning, we were told it's going to cure cancer.
 But now that we've let it into the real world, it is mostly producing more spam, more convincing fake videos, and more convincing phishing emails.

 **Just because it seems plausible for a new project idea to work, doesn't mean the project will actually turn out as hoped.**